EMAp/emap.github.com/events/nlp-2011/index.md

 ## News

 - The program is still under construction.
 Unfortunately, Luiz Carlos is traveling and will not participate.
-Izabel Cafezeiro will present a very interesting topic of her research.
+Isabel Cafezeiro will present a very interesting topic of her research.